Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

-The position and orientation of embedded magnets determine the magnetic response deformation of MeSCRs under the same magnetic field.
+If the external magnetic field remains unchanged, the deformation of MeSCRs is determined by the placement (position) and orientation of embedded magnets.
 For instance, embedded magnets with variable positions have been employed to expand the MeSCR's workspace \cite{parkWorkspaceExpansionMagnetic2024}.
-In the PRB model, the length of embedded magnets can be defined by the Voronoi length as $L_k\triangleq\sum_{i\leq k}\ell_i, \forall k\in\mathbb{K}$.
+In the PRB model, the length of embedded magnets is defined by the Voronoi length as $L_k\triangleq\sum_{i\leq k}\ell_i, \forall k\in\mathbb{K}$.
 From \eqref{eqn:stdcontract}, it follows that the flexible segment beyond the last embedded magnet is unactuated.
-Consequently, it does not affect the workspace volume of the MeSCR, nor any performance metric defined using a left-invariant Riemannian metric.
-Therefore, one of the magnets is fixed at the distal end of the continuum ($L_{k_{N_m-1}}=L$), leaving $N_m-1$ decision variables.
-Additionally, let the flexible segments between adjacent magnets be uniformly distributed and have appropriate spacing to mitigate magnetic coupling effects.
-Based on the previous assumption regarding the overall reversal of the magnetic field direction, any configuration of axially placed magnets has a corresponding symmetrical configuration, resulting in a total of $2^{N_m-1}$ possible combinations.
+It does not affect the workspace volume of the MeSCR, nor any performance metric defined using a left-invariant Riemannian metric.
+Therefore, we let one of the magnets be fixed at the distal end $(L_{k_{N_m-1}}=L)$, leaving $N_m-1$ decision variables on placements.
+Additionally, we let the flexible segments between adjacent magnets have minimal gaps $(L_g)$ to mitigate magnetic coupling.
+The orientation of embedded magnets $(\bar{\mb{m}}_k\in\mathbb{S}^2)$ is also considered as the design variable.

-Expanding the workspace volume is a key objective in the optimal design of MeSCRs \cite{huangDesignModelingMultiDoF2024}.
-However, comparing workspace volumes across MeSCRs with different embedded magnet orientations is of limited significance, unless the focus is explicitly on spatial coverage by the distal end.
-As shown in \autoref{fig:workspace}, we compared the normalized half-workspace areas of the four MeSCRs under equidistant configurations.
-The results indicate that \ding{173} achieves the largest normalized workspace area, whereas \ding{174} has the smallest.
-Nevertheless, despite its smaller workspace area, \ding{172} may still reach regions that are inaccessible to \ding{173}.
-Therefore, our focus shifts to the global indices of MeSCRs with fixed magnet orientations within their respective workspaces.